(1) I don't know what graph theory is.

 I don't know who is coming to dinner.

-I don't know what is graph theory.
+Example #3 clearly states I don't know what .... is playing at.